python/cpython/Doc/library/tarfile.rst

 .. method:: TarFile.extractfile(member)

-   Extract a member from the archive as a file object. *member* may be a filename or a TarInfo object.
-If member is a regular file or a link, an io.BufferedReader object is returned.
-For all other existing members, None is returned.
-If member does not appear in the archive, KeyError is raised.
+   Extract a member from the archive as a file object. *member* may be a filename or a :class:`TarInfo` object.
+If *member* is a regular file or a link, an :class:`io.BufferedReader` object is returned.
+For all other existing members, :const:`None` is returned.
+If *member* does not appear in the archive, :exc:`KeyError` is raised.

    .. versionchanged:: 3.3
       Return an :class:`io.BufferedReader` object.